Iceland Road Safety Tips

 Do I need a 4x4 in Iceland?

-Only if you’re planning to drive on F-roads or during winter.
-For summer Ring Road trips, a 2WD is fine.
+Only for F-roads or in winter.
+For summer Ring Road trips, a 2WD is usually enough.

 Can I drive off-road in Iceland?

-No. Off-road driving is illegal and damages fragile terrain.
-Always stay on marked roads.
+No. It’s illegal and damages the landscape.
+Stay on marked roads.

 Where can I check weather and road conditions?

-Use Vedur.is for weather and Road.is for road updates.
+Use Vedur.is for weather and Road.is for roads.

 What should I do if I hit a sheep?

-Pull over safely, call 112, and inform your rental company.
-You may also need to contact the farmer.
+Pull over safely, call 112, and notify your rental company.

-Dial 112 for police, fire, or medical emergencies.
+Dial 112 for police, medical help, or search and rescue.

-F-roads are unpaved mountain roads, open only in summer.
-They require a 4x4 vehicle, and not all rentals are allowed on them.
-Driving a 2WD on F-roads is illegal and voids insurance.
+F-roads are rough mountain roads.
+They require a 4x4 and are open only in summer.
+Driving them in a 2WD is illegal and voids insurance.

 Yes.
-Standard coverage may not include damage from gravel, ash, or sand.
-Adding Gravel Protection and Sand & Ash Protection reduces risk and out-of-pocket costs from common hazards.
+Standard coverage may not include damage from gravel or ash.
+Gravel Protection and Sand and Ash Protection are smart upgrades.

-What happens if my car breaks down in a remote area?
+What if I break down in a remote area?